openworm/org.geppetto.docs/source/geppettomodel.md

 languages this same concept is often referred to as ***Class***.

 There are
-different build-in types defined in the Geppetto Meta-Model; the **CompositeType** allows the developer to specify structured types with one or more variables.
+different built-in types defined in the Geppetto Meta-Model; the **CompositeType** allows the developer to specify structured types with one or more variables.

-Each type is registered into a geppetto **library**.
+Every type belongs to you the Geppetto **library** which contains it.

 #### Variable
 A variable represents an